 conda install <package name>

-Uninstalling the Open-CE MLDL frameworks
+Uninstalling the MLDL Frameworks

 Find information about uninstalling machine learning and deep learning MLDL frameworks.